Printer Friendly PDF

 - Hoarseness or voice changes

-- Pain or sensitivity in the neck or throat
+- Persistent pain in the neck or throat

 - Noticeable lump in the neck